 The Advice Service can advise you on the relevant regulations, help you to put together your response to the allegation and attend meetings or hearings with you.
 To book an appointment, please use our contact form.

-Changes to the Academic Misconduct Procedure for 2021
+Changes to the Academic Misconduct Procedure for 2021 and 2022

 Due to Covid-19 a number of changes have been made to the Academic Misconduct Procedure.
 They can be found here.
 This includes: